waxing gibbous · 82% illum

 We stay close while you run it.

-Quarterly re-reads of how the work is going, light support between quarters, and Consilium seats for two leaders when that matches your agreement.
+A few structured check-ins a year on how the work is actually going, light support between them, and Sinter seats for two leaders when that matches your agreement.

 a note on scope